open-io/oio-sds/BUILD.md

 * python-pbr
 * beanstalkd: you need it to have the event-agent working

-In addition, a few python modules are required at runtime:
+In addition, there some additional dependencies at runtime:
 * python-eventlet
 * python-werkzeug
 * python-gunicorn